 \section{Introduction}

 Given strings $P$ and $Q$ and an \emph{error threshold} $k$, the \emph{approximate string matching problem} is to report all ending positions of substrings of $Q$ whose \emph{edit distance} to $P$ is at most $k$.
 The edit distance between two strings is the minimum number of insertions, deletions, and substitutions needed to convert one string to the other.
-Approximate string matching is a classical and well-studied problem in combinatorial pattern matching with a wide range of applications within areas such as bioinfomatics, network traffic analysis, and information retrieval.
+Approximate string matching is a classical and well-studied problem in combinatorial pattern matching with a wide range of applications in areas such as bioinfomatics, network traffic analysis, and information retrieval.

-Let $m$ and $n$ be the lengths of $P$ and $Q$, respectively, and assume w.l.o.g. that $k < m \leq n$.
-The classic textbook solution to the problem, due to Sellers~\cite{Sellers1980}, fills in an $(m+1) \times (n+1)$ \emph{distance matrix} $C$ such that $C_{i,j}$ is the smallest edit distance between the prefix $i$ of $P$ and a substring of $Q$ ending at position $j$.
-Using dynamic programming each entry in $C$ can be computed in constant time leading to an algorithm using time $O(nm)$.
+Let $m$ and $n$ be the lengths of $P$ and $Q$, respectively, and assume without loss of generality that $k < m \leq n$.
+The classic textbook solution to the problem, due to Sellers~\cite{Sellers1980}, fills in an $(m+1) \times (n+1)$ \emph{distance matrix} $C$ such that $C_{i,j}$ is the smallest edit distance between the $i$th prefix of $P$ and a substring of $Q$ ending at position $j$.
+Using dynamic programming, we can compute each entry in $C$ in constant time leading to an algorithm using $O(nm)$ time.